 Hygiene - surprised to see it first?
 Well, locals weren’t keeping wines with temperature control, in fact, cows and chicken were living at the cellar, and those famous Italian botti weren’t really washed often.
 The Barolo Revolution finally brought plumbing down to the cellars.

 Maceration - Nebbiolo is very astringent, tannic and acidic.
 This is the reason the Barolo you bought 50 years ago would be just just ready to drink.
-Elio Altare says great wines are to be enjoyed young and old.
+Elio Altare says great wines are to be enjoyed both young and old.
 Short maceration was introduced to avoid excess astringency.

 Yield control - you’ll still see old people swearing behind the back of already children of the Barolo Boys doing green harvest.
 Excess clusters of Nebbiolo are brutally cut down, while in ‘good old days’ it would be such a pleasant table wine (to drink in 25 years!).